bitwalker/litcheck/README.md

 The initial implementation is done, albeit with a few missing items I will be checking off in the near future, or which you should be aware of:

-* Support for `CHECK-DAG`/`CHECK-NOT` is all but done, however the rules are not finished, so `filecheck` will panic if it encounters these directives
-* Very little testing of various parts of the system, so bugs are numerous, but I'm slowly adding more tests, and will eventually try to replicate the main original FileCheck/lit test suite(s), to the degree it makes sense.
+* I have imported the LLVM test suite for FileCheck, but it is not yet being run in CI, and several of the tests are not yet passing as I finish implementing some of the more subtle details.
-* I added support for a variety of target features and things used by LLVM, but what I chose to support and didn't overall isn't super consistent, mostly whether or not I would find it useful.
+* (lit) I added support for a variety of target features and things used by LLVM, but what I chose to support and didn't overall isn't super consistent, mostly whether or not I would find it useful.
 If you are hoping for 100% compatiblity, this is not that.